 Narrating the Present: Sometimes Sam gives a past-tense narration in voiceover, although it's unclear when he would have found time to go back and write any of these events down.
 Especially given the ending of the series.
 There's one particularly odd moment in the episode "Play It Again, Seymour:" Sam catches himself using hard-boiled detective slang in the narration, and Sam-on-screen reacts to this, leading to the Fridge Logic conclusion that Sam just walks around mentally narrating his own life in the past tense.

-Nice Guy: Sam, he's not quite The Messiah but he friendly never takes advantage of women and well the fact of the matter is he always wants to help people he's around even when they annoy him.
+Nice Guy: Sam, he's not quite an All-Loving Hero but he friendly never takes advantage of women and well the fact of the matter is he always wants to help people he's around even when they annoy him.

 Underneath his cynical lecherous exterior, Al is very much one as well.
 He gets just as emotionally involved in each timeline as Sam does.